geoerika/react-maps/readme.md

 # react-maps

-A react map component for ATOM and Locus.
+A React map component library for ATOM and Locus.

 # Setup